BDC Hamburger Icon

 IRS mandate

-Because the IRS taxes business income, the agency wants to keep track of all incoming sales, not just those paid by cash or check.
-To that end, the IRS created a rule called Section 6050W, also called the IRS mandate, which requires merchant services providers to specifically report their clients’ annual gross transactions processed with a credit or debit card or third-party network to the IRS.
-[Read related: Best Merchant Account Services]
+Because the IRS taxes business income, it requires a clear record of all sales — not just those made by cash or check.
+To that end, the IRS established Section 6050W, also known as the IRS mandate, which requires merchant services providers to report the annual gross transactions their clients process via credit cards, debit cards and third-party payment networks.

-Businesses are required to provide their merchant services provider with their tax identification number to facilitate reporting.
-If you fail to do so, or if the IRS notifies the merchant services provider that there is a discrepancy between your reported income and your actual income, the merchant services provider is required to withhold tax on your future credit card revenue.
+To facilitate this reporting, businesses must provide their merchant services provider with a valid tax identification number (TIN).
+If you fail to do so — or if the IRS identifies a mismatch between your reported income and the income reported by your processor — the provider is required to withhold taxes from your future credit card revenue.

-You are most likely to be affected by Nacha regulations if you have an e-commerce business, because many online businesses accept direct payments in addition to credit cards.
-However, any business that accepts ACH payments must abide by these rules, which include the following:
+Nacha regulations primarily affect e-commerce businesses, as many online merchants accept ACH payments in addition to credit cards.
+However, any business that accepts ACH payments must comply with Nacha’s rules.
+Key requirements include:

-• Safely storing hard copies with sensitive customer data
+• Safely storing physical copies that contain customer banking data.

 State laws